ludwiglierhammer/glamod-marine-processing/obs-suite/docs/source/index.rst

 ------------

 * *obs-suite*: path of the observations suite in the marine processing repository
-* *config_dir*: path to the obs-suite directory in the configuration repository
+* *config_directory*: path to the obs-suite directory in the configuration repository
-* *data_dir*: path to general data directory in the marine file system
+* *data_directory*: path to general data directory in the marine file system

 Create the configuration files for the release and dataset
 ----------------------------------------------------------